eylulappak/eylulappak/README.md

-- 👋 Hi, I’m @eylulappak, I'm a senior Software Engineering student.
-I'm currently improving myself in machine learning and data analysis.
+- 👋 Hi, I’m @eylulappak, I'm a Master's student in AI & Machine Learning.
 - 📫 How to reach me:
 - eylulappak01@gmail.com
 - https://www.linkedin.com/in/eylulappak/